Adriano Bertaccini

 Adriano Bertaccini (born 13 August 2000) is a Belgian professional footballer who plays as a forward for Belgian Pro League club Anderlecht.

 Club career

 On 15 June 2023, Bertaccini signed a two-year contract with RFC Liège.

 On 1 February 2024, Bertaccini moved to Sint-Truiden.
 He signed a contract until 2027.

-On 1 August 2025, Bertaccini moved to Anderlecht.
-He signed a contract until 2029.
+On 1 August 2025, Bertaccini moved to Anderlecht, signing a contract until 2029.

 His older brother Paolino Bertaccini is also a professional footballer.

+Personal life

+Born in Belgium, Bertaccini is of Italian descent.